MrMarrant/Project-SCRAMBLE-MW/README.md

 [/quote]
 I recommend to do it Server Side only for security reasons.

-[quote]ply:GetNWInt("nvg", 0)[/quote] Is the var used by arctic to know what type of glasses you are currently wearing, 7 correspond to the type of the scramble_mw.
+[quote]ply.vrnvgflipped[/quote] Is the var used to know if the players ia actually using  the NVG.
-[quote]ply:GetNWBool("nvg_on", false)[/quote] Is the var used by arctic to know if the NVG are enabled or not.
+[quote]ply.vrnvgbroken[/quote] Is the var used to know if the NVG are not broken.
+[quote]ply.nvgbattery[/quote] Is the var used to know the level of battery.

 If your script have an hook that check if the entity is trigered, tell me, and i will add to the addon.